shortstheory/underwater-dtn/2do.md

 pending:
 * fragmentation
-* delete stats tracker eventually
+* delete stats tracker NOW
-* prof's idea is better than mine
+    * replace it with the generator and the testApp for collecting stats which can be displayed
+* change the place where the retry count & all is incremented
+* datagramMap can be avoided entirely if we use the same msgID for reTx-ing messages
+* add a new SIMS folder :P
+* lots of duplications may be needed in tests
+    * can be circumvented by using the same cases and just sending a BAM and checking that it behaves well

 later:

 in progress:

+done:
+* prof's idea is better than mine
+* multihop router tests
+**create issue for the bitrate of the link**
+* start midsem report
+* ask how to write tests
+* configurable containers

 * what works
     * splitting  & reassembly
 * what doesn't